shriram-s6/cpsc-6160/assignment-1/readme.md

 ![image](https://user-images.githubusercontent.com/86624773/223519723-7b256013-a996-411b-bd3d-ffddd103a84c.png)

 ## Future enhancements

-In the future, I plan to add the following features to the game:
+There are several ways that the game can be further enhanced:

-* Power-ups for the player's spaceship
+* Adding power-ups or upgrades that enhance player's spaceship
-* Different types of aliens with unique abilities
+* Adding different types of aliens with unique abilities and behaviors
 * Boss battles at the end of each level